 Finally, do not worry about your PowerShell script.
 I will gladly review it before you start your migration.
 You can simply send it to email@example.com or paste it in the comment section below.

 I hope this will help you on your journey to the cloud!
-For more details, be sure to take a look at what ShareGate Desktop can do for you in terms of helping with your migration to Office 365.
+For more details, be sure to take a look at what ShareGate can do for you in terms of helping with your migration to Microsoft 365.